getsentry/sentry-docs/docs/clients/python/config.rst

 ---------------

-If you're using uWSGI you will need to add ``enable-threads`` to the default invocation, or you will need to switch off of the threaded transport.
+If you're using uWSGI you will need to add ``enable-threads`` to the default invocation, or you will need to switch off of the threaded default transport.